4 Extraordinary Days! 16 Visionary Speakers!

 As no scripts of any kind have been found to explain the significance of the Poulnabrone dolmen or other portal tombs, their exact purpose still remains a captivating mystery.
 What is known for sure, however, about these portal tombs is their enduring popularity – the megalithic tomb at Poulnabrone is one of Ireland’s most photographed archaeological site and a must-see for visitors to this beautiful isle.

-Join our journey to Ireland in September 2017 with Tour Leader Phil Cousineau to see the Poulnabrone dolmen for yourself and delve deeper into the mystery of the portal tombs.
-A few spots remain on this exquisitely crafted tour – book yours today!
+Join our upcoming journey to Ireland in September 2019 with Tour Leader Phil Cousineau although we will not visit Poulnabrone Dolmen this time, you will discover the beauty and richness of Connemara.
+A few spots remain on this exquisitely crafted retreat – book yours today!

 ~ Sacred Earth Journeys